Directed by Arthur Penn

 While I was watching THE MISSOURI BREAKS I was reminded of another classic film that starred two other icons of American film: Robert DeNiro and Al Pacino, the movie “Heat”.
 And like that movie, Brando and Nicholson don’t share a lot of screen time together.
 So don’t be disappointed that you don’t get a chance to see them really matching acting chops.
 Instead just sit back and watch Marlon Brando go totally nuts with his role as Clayton.
 There’s a terrific scene where he snatches a corpse out of a casket to make a philosophical point about showing mercy to thieves.
 He shows up in every scene wearing a different bizarre outfit.
 In one scene he’s garbed as a pre-Civil War southern gentleman.
 In another he wears a dress, apron and a bonnet while burning down a cabin to flush out of the rustlers.
 He speaks in weird dialects and unusual speech patterns that leave everybody around him utterly baffled as to what the hell he’s talking about.

 In comparison, Jack Nicholson is the very model of restrained acting.
 Next to Brando he’s almost sedate.
 He’s got a lot of good scenes with Harry Dean Stanton where they simply sit and talk about their lives before they became thieves and how they got to where they are now.
-He also has good chemistry with Kathleen Lloyd, who most people will recognize from her reoccurring role on “Magnum P.I.” as Assistant District Attorney Carol Baldwin.
+He also has good chemistry with Kathleen Lloyd, who most people will recognize from her recurring role on “Magnum P.I.” as Assistant District Attorney Carol Baldwin.
 She’s mostly a television actress and I get the feeling from the reading I did before writing this review that THE MISSOURI BREAKS was her shot at feature films.
 A shot that didn’t hit the mark.
 I find her a wonderfully talented actress.
-Part of that may be her delightfully uncanny resemblance to Sarah Silverman in this movie.
+Part of that may be her delightfully uncanny resemblance to Sarah Silverman in this.
 If you guys know me then you know how I feel about Sarah Silverman so ’nuff said.
 Randy Quaid plays the big, loveable dumb lug he’s played in numerous other movies while Frederick Forrest has one of the most undignified death scenes I’ve ever seen in a Western movie.

 This isn’t your traditional western where men face each other down in the middle of Main Street at high noon.
 In fact, the number of men who are killed due to sneaky tactics is alarmingly high.
 Nobody’s interested in having a fair gunfight.
 They’re more interested in staying alive and if that means bushwhacking a man by shooting him in the back, well, nobody loses much sleep over it.
 Men are hanged almost as a regular Sunday afternoon activity complete with beer and dancing.